-Dr. Felix Ratcliff is a rangeland scientist with a comprehensive knowledge of California rangeland ecology and management and extensive experience in riparian ecology and management in Central and Southern California.
-He has more than fourteen years of professional experience in the field of natural resource management.
+Dr. Felix Ratcliff is a rangeland scientist with a comprehensive knowledge of California rangeland ecology and management and extensive experience in grassland and riparian management.
+He has more than sixteen years of professional experience in the field of natural resource management.
 For his doctoral thesis at UC Berkeley, he managed a six-year study of riparian ecology at Tejon Ranch in southern California, which focused on understanding the impact of rangeland management on riparian vegetation and wildlife.
-His dissertation, A Non-Equilibrium Approach to Rangeland Riparian Management, focused on riparian ecology and management in California’s Central Valley.
-He has extensive experience with riparian flora and fauna in California, and has completed graduate coursework in riparian and rangeland restoration and conservation.
-Through his PhD and subsequent postdoc at UC Berkeley, Felix has collaborated on projects with diverse partners, including: Yosemite National Park, Sequoia/Kings Canyon National Park, Point Reyes National Seashore, East Bay Regional Park District, Marin County Parks and the Tejon Ranch Conservancy.
-He has co-authored numerous technical reports, grazing management plans, and peer-reviewed papers.
-He also has a wide array of analytical skills, and has extensive experience interpreting monitoring data in the context of management objectives.
-He is adept with data analysis in R, PC-Ord, AcrGIS, and Excel; and has a broad knowledge of California botany and wildlife ecology.
-From 2007 to 2011, he worked for Condor Country Consulting, where he participated in numerous projects in eastern Contra Costa County.
-Under Dr. Ford’s supervision, he manages and implements projects, performs fieldwork, works with clients to coordinate project logistics, and contributes to technical reports.
+More recently, his professional work has focused on using livestock grazing for fuel and fire risk reduction and developing ecological site descriptions to balance rangeland fuel management with conservation objectives.
+Felix has collaborated on projects with diverse partners, including: Yosemite National Park, Sequoia/Kings Canyon National Park, Point Reyes National Seashore, San Diego Association of Governments, San Francisco Public Utilities Commission, Santa Clara County Parks, Santa Clara Valley Habitat Agency, East Bay Regional Park District, Marin County Parks, Alameda County Resource Conservation District, Mendocino County Resource Conservation District, and the Tejon Ranch Conservancy.
+He has co-authored numerous technical reports, grazing management plans, peer-reviewed papers, and presentations.
+He also has a wide array of analytical skills and has extensive experience interpreting monitoring data in the context of management objectives.
+He is adept with modeling and data analysis in R, AcrGIS, and Excel; and has a broad knowledge of California botany and wildlife ecology.
+As a Principal at LDFord, he develops the company’s strategic and technical approaches, supervises and implements projects, performs fieldwork, and works with clients to coordinate project logistics.

-Copyright © 2022 LD Ford, Consultants in Rangeland Conservation Science - All Rights Reserved.
+Copyright © 2024 Rangeland Conservation Science - All Rights Reserved.

 Powered by GoDaddy